 The main issue with large-scale applications trying to solve many problems within a scope is that while we never will be able to think of all possible things we want to do, we will be trapped in smart solutions.

-With small programs having small scopes, this is easier.
+With small programs having small scopes, problem-solving is easier.
 It is more important in a Unix environment to empower the user and let the user connect a multitude of small programs in creative, flexible, and robust ways.

 This is also one of many nodes linking how the Unix culture aims at creating software with larger intellectual trends in our century.